 Double portrait:

-For other images, such as scenery, pets and other unique designs, pricing will depend on each picture’s complexity.
+For other images, such as scenery, pets and symbols, pricing depends on the picture’s complexity.

 Milano Monuments is thankful to have an extremely talented hand etcher, Peter Viyuk, who can personalize your photograph.
 Contact us to meet Peter and discuss a possible hand etching.

-There are a few other offerings from memorial providers that create especially distinct memorials.
+There are a few other offerings from memorial providers that create especially distinct memorials and will affect the final monument cost.

 Sculptures & Carving

-Few features set a memorial apart like a unique sculpture or carving.
-A carving, such as the flower (left) or the mother and son (right) shown below, can be personalized for the family or individual.
+Few features set a headstone apart like a unique sculpture or carving.
+A carving, such as the butterflies in this picture, can be personalized for the family or individual.

 Pricing for sculptures and carvings depends on a number of factors, including the: